meshubhama01/HubPort/README.md

-# HubPort
+# HubPort(Under construction)
-This is a small file sharing system project developed in python in which two system can share there files if connected to same network
+HubPorrt is a small GUI application to share file between two networks